MITHaystack/srt-py/docs/config_directory.md

 MOTOR_PORT: /dev/ttyUSB0
 ```

 * MOTOR_BAUDRATE - The baudrate for the serial connection to the motor controller.
 The ALFASPID motor baudrate can vary depending on the specific model, the ROT2PROG is 600, while the MD-01/MD-02 default setting is 460800.
 This can be changed and see the instruction manual to learn how to set and check this value.
-The H180MOUNT is 2400 and the PUSHROD is 2000.
+The H180MOUNT and CASSI is 2400 and the PUSHROD is 2000.
 This is not used if MOTOR_TYPE is NONE.
 ```YAML
 MOTOR_BAUDRATE: 600
 ```